haslamdb/sra-submission-tools/README.md

 - Organizing sequence files according to SRA requirements
 - Automating the submission process via the NCBI Submission Portal API
 - Verifying files and metadata before submission

-- Detecting paired-end sequencing files automatically
+- This workflow uses aspera

 ## Table of Contents